blox/blox/docs/deployment-ux.md

 We considered automatically resuming an environment when a new `deploy-environment` or `rollback-environment` command is issued.
 This would prevent customers from getting stuck because they forgot to resume their Environment.

-The reason that this alternative was discarded.
-However, this means that automated deployment systems could inadvertently cause an environment to be resumed while it is not actually safe to do so.
+The reason that this alternative was discarded is that automated deployment systems could inadvertently cause an environment to be resumed while it is not actually safe to do so.
+However, we could consider achieving the same thing by including a `--force` flag or similar on the `deploy-environment`/`rollback-environment` commands.